 Consider what the Yankees lost during World War II, in terms of production.
 Their team, especially their lineup, was gutted, primarily for the 1943-45 seasons.

-Player (Age season missed in World War II)
+Player (Age in seasons missed while serving in World War II)

 Joe DiMaggio (27, 28, 29)